All-Belarusian People's Assembly

-The All-Belarusian People's Assembly, (Note: Усебеларускі народны сход, Usiebielaruski narodny schod, UNS; Всебелорусское народное собрание, VNS.) or ABPA, is the highest organ of state power of the Republic of Belarus.
-Established in 1996, it was granted wide-reaching powers as a result of the 2022 Belarusian constitutional referendum and has since become the primary organ of the Belarusian government.
+The All-Belarusian People's Assembly (Note: Усебеларускі народны сход, Usiebielaruski narodny schod, UNS; Всебелорусское народное собрание, VNS.) is the highest organ of state power in the Republic of Belarus.
+Established in 1996, it was granted wide-ranging powers as a result of the 2022 Belarusian constitutional referendum.
+It has since become the primary governing body in Belarus de jure, while in practice, the Assembly is composed of regime-selected delegates and serves to reinforce Alexander Lukashenko's authoritarian rule.

 History

 The first Assembly was held 19–20 October 1996, a few weeks before the controversial referendum which was used to legitimize the concentration of power in the hands of president Alexander Lukashenko.
 The second Assembly took place in May 2001, the third in March 2006, the fourth in 2010, the fifth in 2016, and the sixth in 2021.

 Seventh assembly

 Following the 2022 Belarusian constitutional referendum, the All-Belarusian People's Assembly was given the position of the "highest representative organ of the people's government of the Republic of Belarus".
 In accordance with proposals by Lukashenko, the composition of the All-Belarusian People's Assembly was placed at 1,200 delegates elected to a five year term.
-As a result of the referendum, the ABPA was given sweeping powers, including to dismiss the President, dispute the results of any election, and send the Armed Forces abroad at the President's request.
+As a result of the referendum, the ABPA was given sweeping powers, including to dismiss the president, dispute the results of any election, and send the Armed Forces abroad at the President's request.
 Following the announcement of the plans, pro-democracy activist Anatoly Lebedko described Belarus as becoming a "super-presidential republic".

 As a result of further powers granted to the ABPA in 2024, Radio Free Europe/Radio Liberty described the newly-established office of chairman as the "highest state position".
 Lukashenko was appointed as chairman of the ABPA during the 7th All-Belarusian People's Assembly on 24 April 2024.
 A presidium was also selected at the same time as Lukashenko's appointment.
 Lukashenko was also elected as chair of the presidium.

 The post-2022 ABPA presidium was described by Novy Chas and Artyom Shraibman as being a form of a politburo or a central committee.
 Jakob Wöllenstein of the Konrad Adenauer Foundation saw the ABPA and its presidium as providing Lukashenko with "dual power" as long as he remained president of Belarus, and as a "dormant organ" that would justify his retaining de facto power if someone else were elected president.